biojava/biojava.github.io/wiki/BioJava:CookBook:AAPROP:isoelectricpoint.md

 This is repeated, using increments/decrements half the size of the previous, until the modulus of the charge found is less than or equal to 0.0000001.
-Our approach is derived from [here](http://www.innovagen.se/custom-peptide-synthesis/peptide-property-calculator/peptide-property-calculator-notes.asp#PI).
+Our approach is based on [here](http://www.innovagen.se/custom-peptide-synthesis/peptide-property-calculator/peptide-property-calculator-notes.asp#PI).